lubex96/tdc_lakehouse_2024/README.md

 ### Exercise #1 - COVID Dataset

+In this exercise, we'll manipulate the COVID 19 dataset contained in a Data Lake to showcase how the lakehouse architecture, together with Spark and Delta, can be used to obtain insights from unstructured data.

+Please download the `client.crt` and `client.key` files from [this link](https://1drv.ms/f/c/f3946abff5ef9858/Eo5hThH3upNBqCWjgnZ_CwQBCOce5IBUNVz5UJ4M78-gag?e=f06vq7).
+They will be required for autheticating against the Data Lake service.

 If you chose the cloned repo as the root folder, simply open the folder `covid_dataset` in the Jupyter file explorer, and click on `covid_exercise.ipynb`.
 Then, simply follow the instructions to complete the exercise.

 Otherwise, you should copy the file [covid_dataset/covid_exercise.ipynb](./covid_dataset/covid_exercise.ipynb) to your preferred folder and follow the exercise normally.

-In this exercise, we'll manipulate the COVID 19 dataset contained in a Data Lake to showcase how the lakehouse architecture, together with Spark and Delta, can be used to obtain insights from unstructured data.

 ### Exercise #2 - Movies Dataset

-If you chose the cloned repo as the root folder, simply open the folder `movies_dataset` in the Jupyter file explorer, and click on `movies_exercise.ipynb`.
-Then, simply follow the instructions to complete the exercise.

-Otherwise, you should copy the file [movies_dataset/movies_exercise.ipynb](./movies_dataset/movies_exercise.ipynb) to your preferred folder and follow the exercise normally.

 In this exercise, we'll manipulate a local dataset about movie ratings to highlight how Spark can be useful for data manipulation, and how we can get insights using data visualization libraries in Python.